-For a destination with so many different landscapes and activities on offer, you might think that packing is a bit of a nightmare!
+For a destination with so many different landscapes and activities on offer, you wonder what to bring to Rio de Janeiro!
 We were pretty well covered seeing as we travel with EVERYTHING that we own, and so we have put together this ‘Rio de Janeiro Packing List’ to make your packing experience that much easier.

 Hopefully you find this helpful!